geosolutions-it/MapStore2/docs/user-guide/exploring-maps.md

 * The [Sidebar](side-bar.md) is mainly a navigation panel

-* The [Basemap Switcher](basemap.md) allow to add, remove or edit the map in background
+* The [Background Selector](background.md) allow to add, remove or edit the map in background

 * The [Footer](footer.md) includes the [CRS selector](footer.md#crs-selector), the coordinates, the scale and the credits of the layer